Frequently Asked Questions

 What does “out-of-network” mean?

-How does insurance reimbursement work?
+How does out-of-network insurance reimbursement work?

 Tips for calling your insurance company: